Logahoric Higgs Torsors for a Complex Reductive Group: Abstract

 \section{Abstract}

-For a connected complex reductive group $G$, we introduce a notion of stability for parahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors over a smooth algebraic curve $X$, where $\mathcal{G}_{\boldsymbol\theta}$ is a parahoric group scheme over $X$.
-In the case when the group $G$ is the general linear group ${\rm GL}_n$, we show that the stability condition of a parahoric torsor reduces to stability of a parabolic bundle.
-A correspondence between semistable tame parahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors and semistable tame equivariant $G$-Higgs bundles allows us to construct the moduli space explicitly.
-This moduli space is shown to be equipped with a complex algebraic Poisson structure.
+In this article, a logahoric Higgs torsor is defined as a parahoric torsor with a logarithmic Higgs field.
+For a connected complex reductive group $G$, we introduce a notion of stability for logahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors on a smooth algebraic curve $X$, where $\mathcal{G}_{\boldsymbol\theta}$ is a parahoric group scheme on $X$.
+In the case when the group $G$ is the general linear group ${\rm GL}_n$, we show that the stability condition of a parahoric torsor is equivalent to the stability of a parabolic bundle.
+A correspondence between semistable logahoric $\mathcal{G}_{\boldsymbol\theta}$-Higgs torsors and semistable equivariant logarithmic $G$-Higgs bundles allows us to construct the moduli space explicitly.
+This moduli space is shown to be equipped with an algebraic Poisson structure.

 {\fnsymbol{footnote}}

 \begin{flushright} \textit{To the memory of Professor M. S. Narasimhan} \end{flushright}